Are Large Pre-trained Vision Language Models Effective Construction Safety Inspectors?: Results and Discussion

 Examples of the image captioning task is presented in Figure \ref{fig:image captioning example}.
 The result for the image captioning task is summarized in Table \ref{tab:image caption result}.
 For the three rule-based metrics (i.e. SPICE, CIDEr-D, METEOR), we present the SOTA scores from the MSCOCO dataset benchmarks for comparison, while for the CLIPScore, we present a human baseline.
 It should be noted that MSCOCO SOTA provide insight into the performance of models pretrained or fine-tuned with the MSCOCO dataset, making this a slightly unfavorable comparison for models trained using the \textit{ConstructionSite 10k} dataset.
 On one hand, captions in MSCOCO typically contain significantly fewer words on average compared to those in \textit{ConstructionSite 10k}.
 On the other hand, images in the \textit{ConstructionSite 10k} dataset include more semantic complexity, making it more challenging for models to capture all details accurately.

-The results demonstrate that powerful models like GPT4V and GPT4o, tested under a 5-shot setting, achieve comparable or higher scores than the SOTA benchmarks from MSCOCO for the three rule-based metrics.
+The results demonstrate that powerful models like Gemini-2.5-VL and GPT4o, tested under a 5-shot setting, achieve comparable or higher scores than the SOTA benchmarks from MSCOCO for the three rule-based metrics.
 Even without few-shot examples, the GPT4V model shows a strong ability to understand construction site images and effectively express its understanding, outperforming LLaVA models.

-The outstanding performance of GPT4V and GPT4o 5-shot compared to the zero-shot setting demonstrates the undeniable in-context learning capacity of GPT models.
+The outstanding performance of GPT4V 5-shot compared to the zero-shot setting demonstrates the undeniable in-context learning capacity of GPT models.
 Despite no changes to the image, text encoders, or decoder, these VLMs achieve higher scores by aligning their captions closely with human-annotated versions in terms of terminology, length, and format.
 This suggests that large pre-trained VLMs can quickly adapt to new tasks with minimal demonstrations.

-In the \textit{ConstructionSite 10k} dataset, GPT models set a new SOTA record in the image captioning task.
-MiniGPT-4 and LLaVA models, constrained by their smaller size and less extensive training, do not achieve comparable results to GPT models across any metric.
+In the \textit{ConstructionSite 10k} dataset, Gemini model set a new SOTA record in the image captioning task.
+MiniGPT-4, LLaVA and Qwen models, constrained by their smaller size and less extensive training, do not achieve comparable results to large proprietary models across any metric.
 Additionally, the LLaVA 13B model does not benefit significantly from the few-shot setting, possibly due to the lack of prompt images.

 The CLIPScore, a model-based metric, offers the opportunity to compare image captions directly with images without relying on an intermediary such as a human-written caption.
 When evaluating images without any reference, all models surprisingly received high scores compared to human annotations.
 This suggests that all models generate high-quality image captions that exhibit high cosine similarities with the images.
-However, the limitations of text encoders in encoding long sentences, spatial relationships between objects, and numerical details \cite{Hessel2023textencoderbottleneck}, coupled with potential gaps in training data related to construction sites, may affect the fidelity of CLIPScore.
+However, the limitations of text encoders in encoding long sentences, spatial relationships between objects, and numerical details \citep{Hessel2023textencoderbottleneck}, coupled with potential gaps in training data related to construction sites, may affect the fidelity of CLIPScore.

 VLMs tend to generate verbose descriptions even when prompted to be concise.
 The word count analysis reveals that models typically use twice as many words to describe an image compared to human annotators.
 Interestingly, GPT4o achieves the best overall performance with the fewest words among the models.
 This phenomenon may stem from harsh penalties imposed on candidate sentences that significantly exceed the length of reference captions.